VinuraD/Viptela-Diagram/README.md

 [![published](https://static.production.devnetcloud.com/codeexchange/assets/images/devnet-published.svg)](https://developer.cisco.com/codeexchange/github/repo/VinuraD/Viptela-Diagram)

 # Viptela-Diagram
 This is a Python-Flask based code to generate a diagram of a Cisco SDWAN network (dataplane only) and display the IPSec tunnels between the branches.
 Currently it displays all the tunnels in different colours.
 This is only the first development stage.
-Hence, debug features are turned on as well.

 ![MicrosoftTeams-image](https://user-images.githubusercontent.com/31266374/98461589-5ef71800-21d3-11eb-924c-578f309d7415.png)